 4. The torch and tablet Lady Liberty Holds has the date of the American Declaration of Independence inscribed.

 From the ground to the top of the torch, the statue measures 93 meters and weights 204 metric tons.
 A lady never tells her weight, of course, but in this case, we found it quite important.
-Oh…and incase you were wondering, she wear a size 879 in shoe!
+Oh…and in case you were wondering, she wears a size 879 in shoe!
 Move over bigfoot!
 Although you can’t see her feet, she is actually standing among broken chains and shackles with her right foot raised.
 This actually depicts her moving forward away from slavery and oppression.

 6. The statue has approximately 4.5 million visitors each year.